Justin Bieber Gets Support From Wife Hailey During Must-See Return to 2021 VMAs - E! Online

 Justin then stayed on the canyon-themed set for a solo performance of his song "Ghost."

-This was a quite a moment for Justin for other reasons, as he headed into the awards show as the night's most-nominated artist with a total of seven.
+This was a quite a moment for Justin for other reasons, as he headed into the awards show in the Big Apple as the night's most-nominated artist with a total of seven.
 Among his nominations were such coveted prizes as Video of the Year and Artist of the Year.

 Madonna introduced Justin's set with a tribute to MTV's 40th birthday.
 "And they said we wouldn't last," the pop icon told the crowd.
 "But we're still here, motherf--kers."